 - X-Factor – You can’t put your finger on why but you feel like you must have it/be a part of it.

 The feature company then shared how their recent transition from being known as Shared Business Services to Global Financial Services was an important part of their overall branding strategy.
-While this might be considered as a step backwards by some, by emphasizing “Financial Services” instead of a broader scope of “Business Services”, the new name helped enable the organization to be aligned as one global team, providing consistent services offerings throughout Asia, EMEA, and the Americas, better defining who they are and what they do, and providing a voice for sharing their story with the rest of the company.
+While this might be considered a step backward by some, by emphasizing “Financial Services” instead of a broader scope of “Business Services”, the new name helped enable the organization to be aligned as one global team, providing consistent services offerings throughout Asia, EMEA, and the Americas, better defining who they are and what they do, and providing a voice for sharing their story with the rest of the company.
 With the tagline of “Global Financial Services – We are One World”, they are well positioned to define who they are.

 Some other tools the Global Financial Services organization utilizes to promote its brand include a Newsletter and a Yammer site, both of which help the organization to build a sense of pride in what they are doing, as well as adding engagement, cohesiveness, trust, and transparency to the operation.